Preah Srey Isanavarman Museum of Economy and Money

-Preah Srey Içanavarman Museum of Economy and Money (Khmer: សារមន្ទីរ ព្រះស្រីឦសានវរ្ម័ន) commonly known as the SOSORO Museum, is a museum in Phnom Penh, Cambodia, dedicated to the country's economic, monetary, and trade history.
+Preah Srey Isanavarman Museum of Economy and Money (សារមន្ទីរ ព្រះស្រីឦសានវរ្ម័ន), commonly known as the SOSORO Museum, is a museum in Phnom Penh, Cambodia, dedicated to the country's economic, monetary, and trade history.
 Owned, funded, and managed by the National Bank of Cambodia, it explores nearly 2,000 years of Cambodian history through the lens of economics and currency, highlighting interconnections between political, social, and geopolitical changes and monetary evolution.
 The museum's name honors King Isanavarman I (also spelled Içanavarman), a 7th-century ruler of the Chenla kingdom, whose rare gold coin serves as a centerpiece exhibit.

 History

 The museum is housed in a French colonial-era building originally constructed as the Résidence de la Mairie (town hall residence) in 1908 and later used as the Phnom Penh Municipality office from 1920.
 The structure, located in the heart of Phnom Penh's old colonial district, fell into disrepair before being restored and repurposed as a museum.

 Planning for the museum began under the guidance of Cambodian Prime Minister Hun Sen around 2015, with the National Bank of Cambodia leading the initiative.
 A pivotal moment occurred in 2012 when a young archaeologist discovered a unique 7th-century gold coin minted during the reign of King Isanavarman I in a Phnom Penh souvenir shop.
 The coin was authenticated by experts at the National Bank of Cambodia and became a key artifact for the museum.

 The museum was officially inaugurated on 8 April 2019 by Prime Minister Hun Sen. It temporarily closed during the COVID-19 pandemic but later reopened.
 In 2023, the museum welcomed over 36,000 visitors.